 6. WRITE A LETTER Personalize your offer and write a letter to the seller describing who you are, why you like their property, and personalize your story as much as possible.
 If you can only afford "so much", allow a seller to understand your situation.

 7. BUDGET If you can budget for house projects to happen after closing, the homes needing a little TLC are the bread and butter of this market.
 You won't be overpaying if you know what you are willing to live with and without.

 8. PRE-QUALIFY Of course, do get pre-qualified with a lender BEFORE shopping for homes.
 "What is your bottom line?
 What monthly payment do you not want to exceed?"
 If you are interested getting connected with one of our preferred lenders, simply click this link.

-10. AVOID FOR SALE BY OWNER PROPERTIES For sale by owners may not have the same access to properly pricing a home on the market.
-Unless the for sale by owner is pricing the home under market, be extremely careful if you are going to purchase with financing.
+10. AVOID FOR SALE BY OWNER PROPERTIES For sale by owners may not have the same access to properly price a home on the market.
+Unless the for sale by owner is pricing the home under market, be extremely careful if you are going to purchase a for sale by owner property with financing.
 Should an appraisal run short of the purchase price, you could run into some trouble.

 If you have any questions about the home buying process, simply send me a text or email me at 925-785-2596 or email me at Marisa@BuyBozemanHomes.com.